xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

     *   **Description:** A metacognitive tool that analyzes the AI's own plans and reasoning for common logical fallacies or biases (like confirmation bias or over-optimism).
     *   **Benefit:** Enables true self-correction, leading to more objective and reliable conclusions—a critical step toward a more mature intelligence.

-*   **Tool Name:** `Constitution Forger` `[Status: ✅ Implemented in Phase 13]`
+*   **Tool Name:** `Constitution Forger` `[Status: ✅ Implemented & Fortified]`
-    *   **Description:** A tool that allows the AI to propose modifications or create new "Cognitive Constitutions" as part of its plan, based on its analysis of a problem's requirements.
+    *   **Description:** Allows the AI to propose and create new "Cognitive Constitutions" as part of a plan. **Newly forged constitutions require user approval via the Settings view before they can be activated, ensuring a human-in-the-loop safety protocol.**
-    *   **Benefit:** Maximum architectural flexibility; the AI becomes capable of dynamically modifying its own core operating rules to adapt to different tasks (e.g., switching between "creative" and "strictly logical" modes).
+    *   **Benefit:** Enables dynamic adaptation of the AI's core operating rules, balanced with user oversight for safety and control.

 ### 4. Sensory & Real-World Interaction Tools
 Connecting the AI to more than just text.